 Algorithms on social media change, and usually, you can’t be sure why your organic traffic declines.
 Having your website allows you to take advantage of the SEO strategy to help people find you.

 You can use a free content strategy or promote your offer with Google AdWords.
 You can create various landing pages (pages where a visitor arrives on your website after clicking an ad) to advertise effectively.

 Having a website and an email address with your domain name will make you look serious about what you do and trustfully.
 You can create emails for other people from your team (booking agents, etc.) so people can be sure that they represent you.

 If you are a performer, you need a website even if you are already on all social media platforms.
-Having a website has many benefits from gathering and presenting information in your way to reach more people.
-Make sure you include it in your marketing strategy.
+Having a website has many benefits, so make sure you include it in your marketing strategy.